DataDog/hiring-engineers/answers.md

 3. install ansible http://docs.ansible.com/ansible/latest/intro_installation.html
 4. download the Datadog Ansible role `ansible-galaxy install Datadog.datadog`
 5. from this directory, run the Vagrantfile to start your vm, `vagrant up` this may take some time initially as the debian stretch vagrant box will need to be downloaded
-6. replace `<DD_API_KEY>` with your datadog api key in ./AnsibleFiles/demo-playbook.yml
-7. from this directory, run the ansible playbook on your newly provisioned vm `ansible-playbook --private-key=.vagrant/machines/default/virtualbox/private_key --limit datadog-demo ./AnsibleFiles/demo-playbook.yml  -i ./AnsibleFiles/host`
+6. from this directory, run the ansible playbook on your newly provisioned vm `ansible-playbook --private-key=.vagrant/machines/default/virtualbox/private_key --limit datadog-demo ./AnsibleFiles/demo-playbook.yml  -i ./AnsibleFiles/host`

 ## Collecting Metrics: